 This can damage your business and brand reputation and values.
 So it is important to make sure content as stated above is excluded at the account level, in the account settings.

 Also, for display and video, it is important to exclude mobile app placements, as these are often seen as wasted clicks and spend.

 A little trick is to create your very own managed placement list, this will allow you to have total control over where your display and video ads are seen.
 This will reduce the amount of time in which it takes to review all placements, as you know that these current websites are trusted and have been added by yourself.

-Checking your daily budget and spending is an important part of your account.
 If you’re spending too much or not enough, then you are missing out on potential new and returning customers.
-As your ads won’t be showing up on Google and Microsoft and your competitors could be getting all the search volume, traffic and sales.
+Doing either risks your ads won’t be showing up on Google and Microsoft and your competitors could be getting all the search volume, traffic and sales.

 - Total budget = [daily budget] * 30.4